 As you originally studied in India, what led you to the Scranton area?
 I actually did my residency twice.
 I completed three years in India and immediately started in US as a medical resident.
 I was in residency from 1991-1998.
 When I finished in the US, I needed to be in a medically underserved area and began to practice in Carbondale.
 I was only required to stay for three years, but I liked the area.
 I have been practicing in Northeast Pennsylvania since 1998.

-What responsibilities will you have in your new role as the director of The Wright Center’s Psychiatry Residency?
+What responsibilities will you have in your new role as The Wright Center’s Psychiatry Residency Program Director?
 In addition to clinical responsibilities, I supervise and teach residents.
 I am also responsible for making sure the program becomes fully accredited through the ACGME, assessing milestones for residents and making sure they learn the skills they need to practice.

 What are you most excited about in stepping into your new role?
 I’m excited because it is a new program; it’s always more exciting to build something up from scratch and shape it to be ideal, rather than stepping into an already established program where it is difficult to change.